-While Table.
-XI lists several channels where CEPC potentially contributes to BSM physics.
-However, the interpretation of new physics is highly model-dependent since the BSM impacts are indirect.
-In Fig. ??, we illustrate the target precision at CEPC in a model-independent way, together with the current best limits.
-We present the conservative upper limits for many processes, however the systematic uncertainties cannot be precisely determined at the current stage.
+We lists in Table.
+X several channels where CEPC contributes potentially to BSM physics.
+However, the interpretation of BSM physics is highly model-dependent since the BSM impacts are indirect here.
+In Fig. 68, we illustrate the target precision at CEPC in a model-independent way, together with the current best limits.
+Here we present only the conservative upper limits for many processes, because the systematic uncertainties cannot be precisely determined at the current stage.